catpea/catpea-project/database/furkies-purrkies/poem-1394/index.md

 I finally finished a few minutes late adding project templates, and somewhat fully functional loading and saving of files.

-But there was no time to ass pretty error messages, even though I have toasts, I had to use the old alert box to remind the users to select a node to execute.
+But there was no time to add pretty error messages, even though I have toasts, I had to use the old alert box to remind the users to select a node to execute.

-And that is a worthy closing to a holiday hackathon, it is about as old school pagan as it gets.

 [1]: https://github.com/facebook/yoga
 [2]: https://catpea.github.io/signalcraft/